 Management of the LLC is vested in the ‘managers’ (up to five natural persons) who may or may not be UAE nationals.

 Although the maximum foreign equity participation in a Limited Liability Company is 49%, profits can be distributed in different proportions as agreed by the promoters/shareholders of the company.
-With the approval of the UAE National Shareholder(s), the entire business operations of the company may be entrusted to the foreign shareholder(s).
-The foreign shareholder(s) can, therefore, claim a higher share of profit in case such shareholder(s) provides exclusive management and/or any special services or facilities to the company.
+With the approval of the UAE National Shareholder(s), the entire business operations of the company formation in Dubai may be entrusted to the foreign shareholder(s).
+The foreign shareholder(s) can, therefore, claim a higher share of profit in case such shareholder(s) provides exclusive management and/or any special services or facilities to the company for business formation in Dubai.
 As far as the protection of the minority shareholder(s) interest is concerned, this can be done by way of shareholders resolutions and certain related security documents.

-Although the rules and regulations for establishing the Limited Liability Companies are generally similar in all the seven Emirates of UAE, the requirement of minimum capital and costs involved for registering the company may vary from one Emirate to the other.
+Although the rules and regulations for business formation in Dubai UAE or establishing the Limited Liability Companies are generally similar in all the seven Emirates of UAE, the requirement of minimum capital and costs involved for registering the company may vary from one Emirate to the other.

-In setting up a professional firm, 100% foreign ownership is generally permitted; however certain sectors and activities are restricted to either UAE nationals or have a UAE national shareholding requirement.
+In setting up a professional firm or company formation in Dubai, 100% foreign ownership is generally permitted; however certain sectors and activities are restricted to either UAE nationals or have a UAE national shareholding requirement.

-Professional firms may be in the form of a sole proprietorship or a civil company.
+Professional firms or business formation in Dubai may be in the form of a sole proprietorship or a civil company.
 Such firms may engage in professional or artisan activities but the number of persons that may be employed by such firms is limited.
-A UAE national must be appointed as local partner for sole proprietorship, but s/he has no direct involvement in the business and is paid a lump sum and/or percentage of profits or turnover.
+A UAE national must be appointed as local partner for sole proprietorship, but s/he has no direct involvement in the business formation in Dubai and is paid a lump sum and/or percentage of profits or turnover.
 The role of the local partner is, among other things, to assist in obtaining licenses, visas and labour cards.

-Where there are two or more partners, the legal structure is a Civil Works Company whereby there must be a UAE national shareholding of minimum 20%.There is a requirement that all the individuals involved have relevant University level qualifications in the relevant field of business.
+Where there are two or more partners, the legal structure is a Civil Works Company whereby there must be a UAE national shareholding of minimum 20%.There is a requirement that all the individuals involved have relevant University level qualifications in the relevant field of business formation.

 BRANCH & REPRESENTATIVE OFFICES OF FOREIGN COMPANIES

 Under Articles 313 to 316 (inclusive) of the CCL, foreign companies are permitted to establish wholly owned branch and representative offices in the UAE.
-This business structure reduces the need for national participation.
+This business formation structure in Dubai reduces the need for national participation.

-A branch office, legally regarded as part of its parent company, is a full-fledged business, permitted to perform contracts or conduct other activities as specified in its license.
+A branch office, legally regarded as part of its parent company, is a full-fledged business, permitted to perform contracts or conduct other activities as specified in its license for company formation in Dubai.
 A branch office may only be engaged in activities similar to those of its parent company and it is not permitted to carry on the business of importing the products of its parent company, a function reserved for local trade agents.

-A representative office, on the other hand, is limited to promoting its parent company’s activities, i.e. to gathering information and soliciting orders and projects to be performed by the company’s head office.
+A representative office, on the other hand, is limited to promoting its parent company’s activities for company formation in Dubai, i.e. to gathering information and soliciting orders and projects to be performed by the company’s head office.
 Representative offices are also restricted as to the number of employees they can sponsor and as a result, representative offices tend to act as administrative and marketing centers for their foreign parent company’s head office.

-Provided that approval is received from the Ministry of Economy and the DED, and the appropriate trade license is obtained, a company may establish a branch or representative office in the UAE.
+Provided that approval is received from the Ministry of Economy and the DED, and the appropriate trade license is obtained, a company may establish a branch or representative office in the UAE for business formation in Dubai free zone.
 The office must be registered on the Registry of Foreign Companies at the Ministry of Economy before it commences trading.